tawesoft/morph/doc/mapping-go-structs-with-morph.md

 }
 ```

-Next, we need to work on the fields.
+Next, we need to work on converting the fields to integers.

 [structmappers.Rename example]: https://pkg.go.dev/github.com/tawesoft/morph/structmappers#example-Rename

-### Using a FieldMapper to change a struct type's fields
+### Using a FieldMapper to change a struct type

-A FieldMapper is a function that is called on every field on an input struct,
+A FieldMapper is a function that is called on every field on an input struct
-and generates output fields on an output struct.
+in turn, and generates output fields on an output struct.

 For our Apple, that means a FieldMapper will be called once each for the fields
 `Picked`, `LastEaten`, `Weight`, and `Price`.